 The Ridge Substance Abuse Treatment Program

-The substance abuse program at The Ridge utilizes all appropriate levels of care and many different techniques in order to treat different clients.
+The Ridge substance abuse treatment program utilizes all appropriate levels of care and many different techniques in order to treat different clients.
 Because each person in recovery is unique and has a different history, we believe it is important to offer a variety of proven techniques.
 The following aspects of our program are all pieces that fit together to promote full and lasting healing.

 The Ridge’s Substance Abuse Program

 The residential program incorporates many elements of treatment including cognitive behavioral therapy (CBT), dialectical behavioral therapy (DBT), Mindfullness, and Motivational interviewing (MI).
 Family visits and participation are valuable, and an encouraged part of recovery.
 Patients can also expect the following therapeutic components in their clinical care experience:

 - Meditation and Mindfullness Groups